kaiyi27/tp/docs/UserGuide.md

 InsuraConnect is a **personal productivity booster tool for insurance agents**.

-It provides fast access to client contact details, easily manage client relationships, keep track of meetings and policies, and stay organised in a fast-paced and competitive industry.
+It provides fast access to client contact details and allows insurance agents to easily manage client relationships, keep track of meetings and policies, and stay organised in a fast-paced and competitive industry.

 This user guide will serve to teach users in how to use InsuraConnect as well as its many features to boost your productivity.

-Refer to the table of contents on the right to find your answers as well as step-by-step instructions for all the features to be a **master** of InsuraConnect.
+Refer to the table of contents to find your answers as well as step-by-step instructions for all the features to be a **master** of InsuraConnect.
 <!-- * Table of Contents -->

 <page-nav-print />

+***
+## About InsuraConnect

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## Getting Started

 1. Ensure you have Java `11` or above installed in your Computer.
+You can download Java `11` from [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

-1. Download the latest `InsuraConnect.jar` from [here](https://github.com/AY2324S2-CS2103T-T13-3/tp/releases).
+2. Download the latest `InsuraConnect.jar` from [here](https://github.com/AY2324S2-CS2103T-T13-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for InsuraConnect.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar InsuraConnect.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar InsuraConnect.jar` command to run the application.<br>

-   A GUI similar to the below should appear in a few seconds.
+A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui-v1.3.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/client` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/client` : Adds a contact named `John Doe` to the InsuraConnect.

    * `delete 3` : Deletes the 3rd contact shown in the current list.

    * `schedule 1 md/2024-05-05 mt/09:00 ma/Discuss health policy mdur/60` : Schedules a meeting with the first contact in the current list at 5th may 2024 9am to discuss health policy.

-   * `policy 1 po/Health policy ed/2029-06-06 pm/1000` Adds a policy with the first contact in the current list with name of Health policy, expiry date on the 6th of June 2029, with a premium of 1000 SGD
+   * `policy 1 po/Health policy ed/2029-06-06 pm/1000` : Adds a policy to the first contact in the current list with name of "Health policy", expiry date on 6 June 2029, with a premium of $1000.

    * `exit` : Exits the app.